Cheeky whale shark gets a free feed

 Rare footage of a whale shark feeding from a fishing net show just how clever the species is.

-A STUNNING VIDEO OF a whale shark sneaking a free feed by sucking the fish out of a net has gone viral, with more than 1.3 million hits on YouTube and counting.
+A stunning video of a whale shark sneaking a free feed by sucking the fish out of a net has gone viral, with more than 1.3 million hits on YouTube and counting.

 The spectacular footage of an adolescent male whale shark gulping down the day’s catch of silverside baitfish was captured by scientists from Conservation International, during an expedition to tag and track the gentle giants in Cendrawasih Bay National Marine Park in Indonesia.